Stanley, Falkland Islands

 Stanley (also known as Port Stanley) is the capital city of the Falkland Islands.
 It is located on the island of East Falkland, on a north-facing slope in one of the wettest parts of the islands.
-At the 2016 census, the city had a population of 2,460.
-The entire population of the Falkland Islands was 3,398 on Census Day - 9 October 2016.
+At the 2021 census, the city had a population of 2,974, accounting for 81% of the entire population of the Falkland Islands, which was 3,662 on Census Day - 10 October 2021.

 Stanley is represented by five of the eight elected members of the Legislative Assembly of the Falkland Islands: Stacy Bragger, Barry Elsby, Mark Pollard, Roger Spink, and Leona Vidal Roberts.
 An elected Town Council of Stanley existed from 1948 to 1973.

-On 14 June 2022, Stanley received letters patent, formally awarding it city status.
+On 14 June 2022, during the Platinum Jubilee Civic Honours, Stanley received letters patent, formally awarding it city status.

+It is the southernmost capital of a self-governing territory or state.

 Facilities and infrastructure

 Stanley post office, with British red post and telephone boxes.

 Stanley is the main shopping centre on the islands and the hub of East Falkland's road network.
 Attractions include the Falkland Islands Museum, Government House—built in 1845 and home to the Governor of the Falkland Islands—and a golf course, as well as a whale-bone arch, a totem pole, several war memorials and the shipwrecks in its harbour.
 The Falkland Islands Company owns several shops.
 Stanley has four pubs, 11 hotels and guesthouses, three restaurants, a fish and chip shop and the main tourist office.
 There are three churches, including the Anglican Christ Church Cathedral, the southernmost Anglican cathedral in the world, and the Roman Catholic St. Mary's Church.
 A bomb disposal unit in the town is a legacy of the Falklands War.

 The town hall serves as a post office, philatelic bureau, law court, and dance hall.
 The police station also contains the islands' only prison, with capacity for 13 inmates.